“Life is provocation for releasing our sacred selves, and butoh opens up this irritation to my most intimate self.” – Diego Piñón¹

-Everyone will have their own personal bottom body or subbody limit/wall/edge.
-The bottom body can be instigated by physically forming into one’s idea of the weakest, most physically twisted, or uncomfortable position.
+To Antonin Artaud, this would be the realm of the cruel and essential theatre where something immediate or bloody real finally happens, a “hungering after life, cosmic strictness, relentless necessity, […] a living vortex engulfing darkness, […] a necessary pain without which life could not continue.”12, 21 Everyone will have their own personal bottom body or shadowbody limit/wall/edge.
+Due to the mind/body connection, the bottom body may be instigated by physically forming into one’s idea of the weakest, most physically twisted, or uncomfortable position.

 Cobody can mean the second or third person, the other, or Brahman.
-Cobody is more than one subbody.
+Cobody is more than one subbody and involves the human relationship channel.
+When the subbody is deterritorialized, it can enter into cobody, a SHADOWBODY = COBODY.

 Nobody is completely impersonal and up for interpretation.
 Sometimes subbody may become cobody and possibly even nobody all at the same time.
 Nobody can also be ambiguous or anonymous.
 The question of nobody is raised, for instance, when reading a Buddhist text such as the Heart Sutra.
 Nobody can also be one individual’s bottom body.
 Nobody can be associated with The Void or Abyss.
 It has also been called Enlightenment’s Evil Twin.